boardzilla/boardzilla-docs/docs/game/flow.md

   } = game.flowCommands;
 ```

-Let's look at the
-various flow commands.
-There are 3 main types of flow commands, looping,
+Let's look at the various Flow commands.
+There are 3 main types of flow
-branching and actions.
+commands, looping, branching and actions.

-### Looping flow commands
+### Looping Flow commands

 #### [`loop`](../api/modules#loop)

 The most basic loop, this creates a loop that continues indefinitely until
-explicitly interupted.
+explicitly interrupted.
 This would be like a C/Javascript `while(true)`.

 #### [`whileLoop`](../api/modules#whileloop)

 Like the basic `loop`, except that it accepts a condition and will only start a
 new iteration of the loop if the condition is true.
 This is exaclty like the
 C/Javascript `while(condition)`.
-In particular, note that this loop might never
+In particular, note that this loop might not
-execute even the first iteration if the supplied condition is false to begin
+execute even one iteration if the supplied condition is false to begin with.
-with.

 #### [`forLoop`](../api/modules#forloop)